ArunPrasanth-V/shell-script-cheat-sheet/README.md

 why he always coding or do leaning he is a developer
 '
-set -n #check once the sytax in the start of runing script set -x #before executing the command it showing what it is going to execute. set -e #if any command file then it stop it exeution. set -v
+set -n #check once the sytax.before excuting script. set -x #before executing the command will shows what it is going to execute. set -e #if any command file then it stop it exeution. set -v

-we can give while excuting our script file like : bash =x debug.sh
+we can give while excuting our script file like : bash -x debug.sh